Hugh Thomson (writer)

-Hugh Thomson FRGS is a British travel writer, film maker and explorer.
-His The Green Road Into Trees: A Walk Through England won the 2014 Wainwright Prize for nature and travel writing.
+Hugh Thomson FRGS is a British travel writer, filmmaker and explorer.
+His The Green Road into the Trees: A Walk Through England won the 2014 Wainwright Prize for nature and travel writing.

-He was appointed as a Royal Literary Fund fellow at Oxford Brookes University in 2012–2014.
+Early life and education

+He has an MA from the University of Cambridge.
+His grandfathers were G. P. Thomson and W. L. Bragg, both of whom, and both their fathers J. J. Thomson and W. H. Bragg, won the Nobel Prize in Physics.

+Explorer and filmmaker

 He has led research expeditions in Peru exploring Inca settlements, including the discovery of Cota Coca in 2002 and a 2003 study of Llaqtapata.
-He has also led filming expeditions to Mount Kilimanjaro, Bhutan, Afghanistan and Mexico.
+He has also led filming expeditions to Mount Kilimanjaro, Bhutan, Afghanistan, and Mexico.